Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Limitations

 \section{Limitations}

-While we provide an empirical privacy guarantee through unlearning, our Forgetting Threshold is dependent on which data samples are chosen as $D^{\prime}$.
+While we provide a privacy guarantee through unlearning, our Forgetting Threshold is dependent on which data samples are chosen as $D^{\prime}$.
 Furthermore, varying the prefix length can be seen as a naïve way of varying the strength of the extraction attacks.
 In a real-world scenario, extraction attacks may be more complicated and may require other prevention methods.
-Lastly, we could not directly compare our approach with a Differential Privacy (DP)~\citep{anil2021large} approach because there are no open-sourced LMs pretrained with a DP algorithm.
-We do not replicated the pretrainig phase because of the heavy computational resources needed to pretrain an LM with DP.
-We also leave this comparison for future work.
+Also, we could not directly compare our approach with a Differential Privacy (DP)~\citep{anil2021large} approach because there are no open-sourced LMs pretrained with a DP algorithm.
+We could not replicate the pretrainig phase because of the heavy computational resources needed to pretrain an LM with DP which is estimated to require thousands of GPU hours.
+We leave this comparison for future work.
+Finally, a recent work~\citep{carlini2022the} has suggested that machine unlearning (for the vision domain) can bring negative effects harming the privacy of other users.
+Future work should explore this phenomenon in the setting of performing unlearning on large language models as well.